-The Fragmenter object performs two functions: it allows you to generate individual polygons from the faces of a polygon object used as an emitter source (which can give the appearance of a fragmenting object) or it can be used to move existing objects in the 3D world using the particle engine.
+The Fragmenter object performs two functions: it enables you to generate individual polygons from the faces of a polygon object used as an emitter source (which can give the appearance of a fragmenting object) or it can be used to move existing objects in the 3D world using the particle engine.

 Note the Fragmenter currently does not work with n-gons, it always splits the object into polygons even if n-gons are present.